arizonatribe/vanillas/README.md

 Function utility helpers for JavaScript.
 Comparable to [Lodash](https://lodash.com) or [Ramda](https://ramdajs.com), but faster.
 In some cases it even outperforms native implementations (or leverages native implementations that are messy to type out).

+## Docs

+View the [full docs](https://arizonatribe.github.io/futilities/).
+These are always in-sync with the JsDoc code annotations.

 ## Installation

 ```